Sdim: A Qudit Stabilizer Simulator: Validation and evaluation of qudit stabilizer tableau simulation

 The \textit{tableau} of a $n$-qudit stabilizer state $\ket{\psi}$ is a table recording $n$ of its stabilizer generators stacked in block form.
 As discussed in the background, the tableau and its change under unitary gates is an exact representation of the state we are simulating.

-In practice, we append additional data to the tableau in the form of the ``\textit{destabilizer}'' of $\ket{\psi}$, or Pauli operators that \textbf{do not} stabilize the state \textit{up to a phase}.
+In practice, we append additional data to the tableau in the form of the ``\textit{destabilizers}'' of $\ket{\psi}$, or Pauli operators that \textbf{do not} stabilize the state \textit{up to any phase}.
 For example, $\ket{1}$ is not stabilized by $Z$, but it is stabilized by $\omega^{-1} Z$, so $Z$ is not a destabilizer generator.
 However, $X$ cannot stabilize $\ket{1}$ even with additional phases, so $X$ is a generator for other destabilizers of $\ket{1}$ (such as $X^2, X^3, \dots$).
-Destabilizers were the key in seminal work ~\cite{Aaronson_2004,gottesmanhighdim} in stabilizer simulation to achieve $O(n^2)$ time for measurement.
-These destabilizers form a group analogous to the state stabilizers and with an analogous $n$-generator representation, so in total, the tableau consists of $2n$ Pauli strings in block form.
-The destabilizer block is written on top of the stabilizer block, and so altogether, the tableau takes the following form with $O(n^2)$ integers:

-These tableaus are implemented with Numpy \cite{harris2020array} arrays.
-We initialize the tableau as $\ket{0}^{\otimes n}$ using the destabilizer and stabilizer generators $\{X_j \}_{j = 1}^{n}$ and $\{Z_j \}_{j = 1}^{n}$ by convention.
-Evolving $\ket{\psi}$ by a gate $C$ conjugates all stabilizer and destabilizer generators by $C$, and these conjugations are performing using their respective rewrite rules on the tableau.
-These rules detailed in \ref{fig:rewrite-rule}.
-We only need to know how each Clifford conjugates $X$ and $Z$ to know how it conjugates any Pauli (and thus any Pauli tensor product).
+Such operators form a group (analogous to $\mathcal{S}(\ket{\psi})$) and can be expressed via $n$ generators.
+Destabilizers were the key in seminal work in qubit stabilizer simulation to achieve $O(n^2)$ time for measurement ~\cite{Aaronson_2004,gottesmanhighdim}.
+In total, the tableau consists of $2n$ Pauli strings in block form.
+The destabilizer block is written on top of the stabilizer block, and so altogether, the tableau takes the following form with $O(n^2)$ integers: These tableaus are built as Numpy \cite{harris2020array} arrays.
+We initialize the tableau as $\ket{0}^{\otimes n}$ using the destabilizer and stabilizer generators $\{X_j \}_{j = 1}^{n}$ and $\{Z_j \}_{j = 1}^{n}$, respectively, by convention.
+Evolving $\ket{\psi}$ by a gate $C$ conjugates all stabilizer and destabilizer generators by $C$ via its rewrite rules in Figure \ref{fig:rewrite-rule}.

-The first three steps of the circuit in \ref{table:D-J-3-steps} are detailed in Table \ref{table:D-J-3-steps}.
+The first three steps of the circuit in Figure \ref{fig:deutsch-circuit} are detailed in Table \ref{table:D-J-3-steps}.
 Each row explicitly states information from the tableau or an equivalent form in another representation.
 Now that we can properly evolve a tableau via gates, we discuss how to extract measurements (and post-measurement states) out of it.